R4EPI/R4EPIs-website/content/communication/_index.en.md

 ### Reports
 In February 2020, we asked R4epis users for feedback on this website and the resources available.
-Please read [here](https://my.pcloud.com/publink/show?code=XZ4VudkZB7iKRF8nBuSRSQmCLR0TtukCVOmk) a summary of their responses
+Please read [here](https://my.pcloud.com/publink/show?code=XZ4VudkZB7iKRF8nBuSRSQmCLR0TtukCVOmk) a summary of their responses.